EMAIL - sprokop@7parkavenuefinancial.com

 Factoring Agreements—Comprehend the terms which define the relationship and obligations between the client and the factor.

-Call 7 Park Avenue Financial, a trusted, credible and experienced Canadian business financing advisor who can guide you through the technical maze of factoring to ensure you sidestep our warning about entering into a facility that is not properly priced or explained to your firm concerning overall cash flow impact and day to day dealings on your receivables.
+Call 7 Park Avenue Financial, a trusted, credible and experienced Canadian business financing advisor who can guide you through the technical maze of factoring to ensure you sidestep our warning about entering into a facility that is not properly priced or explained to your firm concerning overall cash flow impact and day-to-day dealings on your receivables.

 In some cases, factoring might be a part of a total asset-based lending solution, which combines the receivables, inventory, equipment, and even real estate into 1 single borrowing facility for more cash access.